shawazi/Clarusway_13_22/javascript/coding-challenges/CC-03/README.md

 <p>Clarusway<img align="right"
   src="https://secure.meetupstatic.com/photos/event/3/1/b/9/600_488352729.jpeg"  width="15px"></p>

-# JS-CC-03 : Palindromic String
+# JS-CC-03 : Check Palindrome

 Purpose of the this coding challenge is to write a code that checks whether a string is palindromic or not.